STI slips as regional markets stay wary on China property sector

-SINGAPORE (THE BUSINESS TIMES) - Local investors already have enough on their plate but the travails of China's property sector just won't go away and helped turn the market south on Thursday.
+Local investors already have enough on their plate but the travails of China's property sector just won't go away and helped turn the market south yesterday.

 The wary mood sent the Straits Times Index (STI) down 9.58 points or 0.3 per cent to 3,188.50, after recovering some lost ground in the last trading hour.